Esther, Jerry Hicks and the Abraham-Hicks Scam: Some Truths

 Dissenters and doubters are evicted from their workshops, and the tightly controlled official Abraham Hicks Forum quickly deletes threads deemed "off topic."
-(The main Abe Forum, managed by David Gordon who is compensated by Esther and Jerry Hicks for his efforts) has blocked me from even reading the discussions.
 Why would any conversation about "truths" need protection, I wonder.)

 If you'd like to assess for yourself, read the core books, most importantly Ask and It Is Given, which I find to be one of the weirdest and least coherent books ever published.
 (You may see it completely differently, but that's what discovering truths is really about, isn't it?)